-Once this is done, either flush – or if you are on septic – scoop out the acid cleaner and dispose of it in a sealed container and place in the garbage bin.
+Once this is done, either flush – or if you are on septic – scoop out the acid cleaner and dispose of it in a sealed container, and place it in the garbage bin.

 Flush the toilet a few times.

-A particularly bad case of limescale may take a few gos to get the last remaining bits off the bottom.
+A particularly bad case of limescale may take a few goes to get the last remaining bits off the bottom.
 Keep persisting.